Liquid Silicone Rubber moulding is suitable for manufacturing complicated geometries and can combine multiple functional elements into a part.

-- The injectors then pressurize the liquid silicone to help the material injection into the machine’s metering pumps.
+- The injectors then pressurize the liquid silicone to help inject material into the machine’s metering pumps.
 Then, pressure and injection rates are manipulated to increase process repeatability and accuracy.

-- The metering pump or unit will then mix the two liquid components, the catalyst, and the base-forming silicone, ensuring that the two materials retain a consistent ratio (1:1) while being delivered at the same time.
+- The metering pump or unit will then mix the two liquid components, the catalyst, and the base-forming silicone, ensuring that the two materials retain a consistent ratio (1:1) while being delivered simultaneously.

 - Then, base-forming silicone, catalyst, additives and pigments are pumped into the nozzle via the cold runner static mixer.

-- From the metering section and mixer, the mixed compound is then pushed through the cooled runner systems via the nozzle into the heated mould cavity where the vulcanization takes place to create the pars.
+- From the metering section and mixer, the mixed compound is pushed through the cooled runner systems via the nozzle into the heated mould cavity, where the vulcanization takes place to create the pars.
 A nozzle aids the deposition of the mixture into the mould.
-To avoid leakage and mould overfilling, the nozzle frequently has an automated shut-off valve.
+The nozzle frequently has an automated shut-off valve to avoid leakage and mould overfilling.

 Liquid silicone rubber applications

-Liquid silicone rubber is very versatile and used in a wide range of applications, ranging from consumer electronics to extreme industrial applications.
+Liquid silicone rubber is versatile and used in a wide range of applications, from consumer electronics to extreme industrial applications.

 - Optics – Outdoor, automotive, and professional lighting